By: Diana Guarnizo*

 The State has a duty to protect all citizens and interest groups from any attack on their rights, as well as to ensure a safe space where different groups can present their ideas and discuss reasonably free from interference.
 This balance is broken when the state allows powerful and economically strong groups to use illegal, corrupt or unethical means to favor their interests.
 Health activists should have the same protection in their rights to privacy, security, and access to an independent judicial body as other citizens.
 Moreover, as long as health activists are a weaker party without economic power or political influence, the State should offer strengthened protection that allows them to participate in the public debate without fear or pressure.

-*Diana Guarnizo is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Diana Guarnizo is a researcher at the Center for Law, Justice and Society (Dejusticia).